 A level entry is typically for students who are 16 or over on the first day of term.
 However, Ashbourne may accept students for A level study who are not yet 16.
 This happens either because they are extremely able and can cope with the rigours of an A level programme, or they have completed GCSEs (or equivalent) a year early.
 In some of these cases, students will undertake a 2.5 or 3-year A level programme.

 The Head of GCSE will be the Personal Tutor for these students who must follow the rules for GCSE students.
 Upon reaching 16, the Head of Year 12 will work with the Head of GCSE to ensure a smooth transition to a Personal Tutor.
+Please refer to the A level Students Under 16 Policy for further details.

 - For A level students each teacher will take attendance at the beginning of each lesson they teach.